bpda-research-division/neighborhood-change/ABOUT.md

 | cs_df | citywide summary | YEAR, SUMMARY_VALUE | YEAR | data frame | line chart |

 ss_df is a simple features object because that is the data frame that is used for the map. sb_df and cb_df are used on the bar chart, and cs_df and ss_df are used on the line chart.

+sb and cb are topic specific, ss and cs change by indicator

 For each topic, all four data frames are bundled together into a list and stored in an RDS file named after the variable code.
 Each file within the `data/` folder contains all the data for a given geographic unit and topic.